-Described by the American Kennel Club as “confident, courageous, and smart,” the German Shepherd Dog has become America’s 2nd most popular dog.
-But because they’re such big and strong dogs, you may wonder if they’re actually dangerous dogs.
+Described by the AKC as “confident, courageous, and smart,” the German Shepherd is America’s 4th most popular dog breed.
+But because they’re such big and strong animals, you may wonder if they’re actually dangerous dogs.

 German Shepherds can be dangerous dogs due to their size and strength.
 That said, most GSDs in a loving environment don’t pose much of a threat if they’re properly socialized and trained.
-They were bred to herd livestock and not as aggressive dogs.
-Even so, many may have aggressive tendencies that needs to be kept in check.
+They were bred to herd livestock and not for an aggressive sport.
+But even so, many GSDs can have aggressive tendencies that needs to be kept in check.

 When dealing with dogs as large and powerful as the German Shepherd, there are things to be aware of.
 After all, a small mistake can be costly with such big dogs.
 Plenty of care and attention is needed.
 Read on to find out whether their reputation as aggressive dogs is accurate.